 It is mandatory to ask for permission when you are planning to extend your house to a certain extent.
 For instance, if you want to raise the ceiling a little bit, you must ask for government permission.
 If your permission gets rejected, you will not be allowed to do it.
-As a citizen of the UK, you will have to stick to the rules.
+As a citizen of London, you will have to stick to the rules.

 You should be aware of the following planning permission regulations:

 - As mentioned previously, sometimes planning permission is rejected.
 It happens when you have a terraced loft or a semi-detached house as your house will be connected to the other homes, and construction at your place will require demolition of their space.

 - You will need to take planning permission if you are extending on the ground or not means if you are adding a balcony, you will need permission for that too.